How to Improve Medical Diagnosis Using Machine Learning

 Forecast patient admission rates.
 Assistance Publique-Hôpitaux de Paris (AP-HP) has created an algorithm to predict patient admission rates on a daily basis.
 By utilizing internal and external data sets – public statistical data plus 10+ years worth of hospital admission records – the institution has managed to predict how many patients will come through the door each hour, and predictions can be made up to 15 days in advance.

-This way, the hospital can optimize and allocate human resources as per demand and improve the patient outcomes.
+This way, the hospital can optimize and allocate human resources as per demand and improve patient outcomes.

 These examples perfectly illustrate the areas that could be addressed and improved with machine learning.
 The next logical step, however, is to understand how exactly those algorithms function.